microsoft/ignite25-LAB551-maximizing-cloud-security-cspm-in-microsoft-defender-cloud/lab/README.md

-These instructions are for participants of the **instructor-led** Workshop "SESSIONNAME" at Microsoft AI Tour 2026.
-Register to attend in a city near you at [Microsoft AI Tour](https://aitour.microsoft.com/).
+These instructions are for participants of the **instructor-led** Workshop "LAB551 - Maximize cloud security with CSPM in Microsoft Defender for Cloud" at Microsoft Ignite 2025.

 ## Lab Overview

-In this hands-on workshop, you’ll learn to ....
+In this hands-on workshop, you’ll learn to:

-If you're not a workshop participant at AI Tour, try this code yourself at ....
+Enable CSPM in Microsoft Defender for Cloud, then explore the security features that help protect your cloud resource.

 ## Pre-Requisites

 To participate in this workshop, you will need:

 1. Your own laptop.
-   * It need only be capable of running a browser and GitHub Codespaces, so almost any laptop will do.
+   * It need only be capable of running a browser.
    * A recent version of Edge, Chrome or Safari is recommended.
-2. Prerequisite #2
-3. Prerequisite #3

 ## Get Started

-To get started you will need to
+To get started you will need to launch the provide lab environment, and follow the instructions on the right side of the screen.

-## Discussions

-Build your first agent with Azure AI Agent Service is an open source project supported by Microsoft.
-See the [SUPPORT.md](../SUPPORT.md) file for details on how to raise issues or contribute.
-If you enjoyed this workshop please give the repository a ⭐ and share it with others.

-## Source code

-The source code for this session can be found in the [src folder](../src) of this repo.